IOC vs Existing Systems

 Smart plugs and IoT devices can switch, monitor, and report.

-IOC difference: IOC nodes carry continuity, safe reset windows, local restoration, and proof.
+IOC difference: IOC nodes carry continuity, bounded policy, safe reset windows, local restoration, refusal logic, and proof.

 Batteries